-Arthur B. Keppel focuses his practice on defending medical, nursing and pharmaceutical professional liability matters, as well as casualty and premises liability actions in the state and federal courts of Pennsylvania, as well as appellate arguments in the courts of review of the same jurisdictions.
-He is a member of the Pennsylvania bar, as well as the bar of the United States District Court for the Eastern District of Pennsylvania, the Third Circuit Court of Appeals, and the United States Supreme Court.
+Arthur B. Keppel focuses his practice on defending medical and nursing professional liability actions, pharmaceutical products liability actions, casualty and premises liability actions, and maritime matters including claims arising from cargo damage, and dock and pier damage, as well as claims for reimbursement from the National Pollution Funds Center under the Oil Pollution Act of 1990, and maritime liens, all of the above in the state and federal courts of Pennsylvania, as well as appellate arguments in the courts of review of the same jurisdictions.
+Art is a member of the Pennsylvania bar, as well as the bar of the United States District Court for the Eastern District of Pennsylvania, the Third Circuit Court of Appeals, and the United States Supreme Court.

-He received his juris doctorate from the Delaware Law School, now the Widener University School of Law, where he served as a note and comment editor on the Delaware Journal of Corporate Law and was the recipient of the 1985-1986 Best Student Article Award.
+Art received his Juris Doctorate from the Delaware Law School, now the Widener University School of Law, where he served as a note and comment editor on the Delaware Journal of Corporate Law, and was the recipient of the 1985-1986 Best Student Article Award.
 During that time he also was selected for the Washington Honors Program and did a semester of study in Washington, D.C., including a legal internship with the Veterans Administration.
-He graduated in 1986, and went on to serve as a judicial law clerk for the Honorable Francis X. Caizza of the Lawrence County Court of Common Pleas, as an appellate law clerk for the Honorable Vincent A. Cirillo, then as an administrative assistant to Judge Cirillo, who was at the time the President Judge of the Superior Court.
+Art graduated in 1986, and went on to serve as a judicial law clerk for the Honorable Francis X. Caizza of the Lawrence County Court of Common Pleas, as an appellate law clerk for the Honorable Vincent A. Cirillo, and then as an administrative assistant to Judge Cirillo, who was at the time the President Judge of the Superior Court.

 U.S. Court of Appeals for the Third Circuit